calliecameron/term-alert/README.md

 ### Emacs

+Install the `term-alert` package from MELPA.

+Or, for a manual install:

 1. Install the dependencies: [term-cmd](https://github.com/CallumCameron/term-cmd) and [alert](https://github.com/jwiegley/alert)
 2. Add this directory to your Emacs load path
 3. `(require 'term-alert)`